reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 When you use Jasypt with Spring Boot, you can annotate your configuration classes with `@EnableEncryptableProperties`.

-Here's how you can use `@EnableEncryptableProperties` in a Spring Boot application:

-Example: Using @EnableEncryptableProperties with Jasypt in Spring Boot:
+Example: Using `@EnableEncryptableProperties` with Jasypt in Spring Boot:

 **a.
 Add Jasypt Dependency:**